vishal-m25/Obsidian/zoho/java 8.md

 ### Advantages of java 8
 -  Introduced lambda fucntion
 - Introduced default and static methods in interfaces
+- Backward compatibility is mostly intact
+- most of the product or service were freely available

 ### JDK
-- It provides necessary tools and environment to develop java applications
+- It provides necessary tools and environment to develop java applications,
+- includes JRE, and JVM

 ### JRE (java runtime environment)
 - consists of JVM and compiler along with necessary standard libraries to aid in converting java file to class file.